Rear Guard

 Waves of Cyborg ships are attempting to attack your fleet’s crew pods.
 If they penetrate your defenses, they’ll kamikaze your fleet.
 The enemy is relentless, your crew pods weaponless, your firepower endless.
 Are you made of the right stuff to successfully defend your fleet?!
 FIND OUT NOW!

-Like many of the different versions of Adventure International games, the TRS-80 version of Rear Guard differs quite a bit from the Apple II original.
+Like many of the different versions of Adventure International games, the TRS-80 version of Rear Guard differs quite a bit from the Atari original.

 Title screen of Rear Guard